 Isn’t the art in this multicultural book gorgeous?
 The writing vividly transports readers into the sights and sounds of Neema’s world, paired perfectly with the illustrations.
 Neema is a girl in Kenya who wishes she could to go to school.
 But school supplies like uniforms, paper, and pencils cost money.
 She and her mama work to sell fruit, saving school money in a Dream Basket.
 One day, Neema finds a school that she can afford.
 Back matter shares real Jambo Jipya students’ dreams plus discussion questions and directions for making your own Dream Basket.

 Play by Jez Alborough

 Remember Jez Alborough’s book, Hug?
-Similiar in style, this richly-illustrated book with just a few words (most of them are “play“) captures Bobo’s enthusiasm for playing.
+Similar in style, this richly illustrated book with just a few words (most of them are “play“) captures Bobo’s enthusiasm for playing.
 He doesn’t want to go to bed, he wants to play.
 When he wanders off and gets lost, he is rescued by a pelican friend and returned to his mama.
 They snuggle in for bed but as soon as the sun rises the next day, Bobo points and says, “Play!”
 Enchanting!

 Don’t Eat That! by Drew Sheneman

 FRIENDSHIP / FUNNY